 There is a $2.00 fee at the door

 Youth must ask Pawnee staff for permission before accessing any games, supplies, or activities.
 All games/activities are Pawnee property and should not leave the premises.
-All youth must be supervised by Pawnee staff while using our games/activities/supplies at all times.
+All youth must be supervised by Pawnee staff while always using our games/activities/supplies.

 Youth are responsible for any personal belongings they bring into the Teen Center.
 Pawnee is NOT liable for any damaged, lost, or stolen items.

-Due to COVID-19, masks are required to be worn by youth and staff at all times.
+Due to COVID-19, masks are required to be always worn by youth and staff.

 No use of social media, cameras, video/voice recording, or pictures are allowed while at the Teen Center.
 The use of electronic devices should be limited to contacting guardians only.